jamesyc/spotonit-sec/README.md

 The python package is a very basic MVP state.
 It's not perfect- it will return links that aren't events, and it's not the fastest program in the world, or have a good testing framework.
 That being said, it is kinda decent at finding the event links (50% to 100% depending on the source), and generally won't crash.

-To use the program, load the package in python.
+To use the program, load the package in python, and call sec(url) from the __init__.py file.
 Alternatively, run
 ```
 python sec_lister.py
 ```